timescale/docs/promscale/scale-ha/high-availability.md

 ```

 When you have configured your Prometheus instances to send the correct labels,
-you can start Promscale with the `--high-availability` CLI flag, like this:
+you can start Promscale with the `--metrics.high-availability` CLI flag, like this:
 ```bash
 promscale --metrics.high-availability
 ```